sarthakbhagia/LLM-Assisted-Cloud-Incident-Response-AWS-SBG/PROJECT_SPEC.md

 This is a research/academic project (IEEE paper + presentation), so the implementation must also produce **structured, loggable output** at every stage for later evaluation (accuracy, hallucination rate, MTTR).

+## Research Novelty (this is the paper's actual contribution — don't treat it as an afterthought)

+Building a detect→diagnose→remediate agent is not novel by itself; several published systems already do this.
+This project's contribution is:

+1. **Closed-loop remediation verification** — after a remediation action executes, the system automatically re-checks the same signal that triggered detection (metric, Config rule, trace) to confirm the incident actually resolved, rather than assuming a "successful" API call means the problem is fixed.
+This measures the gap between "the LLM correctly diagnosed the issue" and "the fix actually worked" — most existing systems stop at diagnosis and never verify.
+2. **AWS-specific reasoning failure taxonomy** — every diagnosis is logged with enough structure to manually (or semi-automatically) categorize *how* the LLM's reasoning went wrong when it did (e.g., confused a metric name with a resource ARN, hallucinated an IAM permission not present in the fetched policy, mistook correlation in an X-Ray trace for causation).
+This produces a small taxonomy specific to AWS observability data, which does not yet exist in published work.

+Both of these require no new AWS services beyond what's already in this spec — they are additional logging/verification steps layered onto the same pipeline.
+Do not skip these when implementing Phase 6 and Phase 7 — they are the difference between "a working demo" and "a publishable contribution."

 ---

 ## Scope: 3 Fault Classes